Documentation forSolarWinds Service Desk

 Your landing page

-After you log in to SWSD you are taken to your landing page, also known as your SWSD Dashboard.
+After you log in to SWSD you are taken to your landing page.
+You can set the location of your landing page.

 This real time view serves to visually track, analyze, and display key performance indicators (KPI), metrics, and key data points to monitor the health of your business, department, or specific process.
 The incident widgets auto update every 1-5 minutes, and all other widgets can be updated via the refresh button on the widget or by refreshing your browser.